Ruizennis/Termux-Twine-Build/README.md

 ### Aware: Certain commands like twine check may not work **however** commands like twine upload dist/* or python -m build should have full functionality

 ## Quick Start Guide
-### Install the package, it should then install twine and its dependencys then uninstall the unneeded package.
+### Install the package, it should then install twine and its dependencies then uninstall the unneeded package.
 ```python
 pip install termux-twine-build && pip uninstall termux-twine-build
 ```